arithy/packcc/README.md

 **`@`_variable_**

 A marker variable represents the string retained by the variable (version 3.0.0 or later).
+For the details, see the explanation of `%marker`.

 The example is shown below.

 ```